-21 Section 11(f) proviso (aa).
-This proviso also applies to assets specified in section 11(f)(i), (ii), (ii), (ii)bis, (iii) or (v).
+Section 11(f) proviso (ee).
+This proviso applies to assets specified in section 11(f)(vi) and is effective 1 April 2019.

-22 Section 11(f) proviso (bb).
+Section 11(f) proviso (bb).

 The agreement was concluded on 1 July year 1.
-B (Pty) Ltd paid the upfront lump sum and the deposit and took occupation on 1 July year 1.
+B (Pty) Ltd paid the up-front lump sum and the deposit and took occupation on 1 July year 1.
 The monthly rental was paid on the 5th of each month.
 The building was used in the production of income.
 The deposit is held in a trust account.